 The Value of Smarter NPI Data

-Although an NPI is a common healthcare identifier and technically only provides basic information like Name, NPI, Address, Phone, Taxonomy, it has powerful potential as a unique identifier.
+Although an NPI is a common healthcare identifier and technically only provides basic information like Name, NPI, Address, Phone, and Taxonomy, it has powerful potential as a unique identifier.
 The National Provider Identifier (NPI) can be a game-changer as it works to supplement data for other helpful and even critical healthcare functions in compliance, human resources, credentialing, procurement, claims processing, and more.

 There are many different types of NPI lookup software online, but many of these low-cost options only scratch the surface of the versatility of NPI validation and verification.
 We believe that many processes can be improved by leveraging NPI data with other unique identifiers across various online registries.